1991 Indianapolis mayoral election: General election

+General election campaign

 On education, Goldsmith was a supporter of school choice, increased parental involvement in education, and an opponent of court ordered desegregation busing.
 Mahern similarly supported school choice and argued for the need to reestablish neighborhood schools.

 Both candidates supported completing the construction of the Circle Centre mall.
 Goldsmith, however, promised not to spend any more public funds on it.

 On crime, both candidates supported community policing.
 Mahern supported implementing a waiting period for the purchase of guns.

 Both candidates argued that the city needed to undertake infrastructure improvements.
 Both candidates opposed raising property taxes to fund such improvements.
 Mahern was supportive of an increase in the city's sewer tax, and sought to create a commuter tax.